We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 • Warranty: 10 years

-What we liked: This is the smart version of our overall top pick, with a digital control panel and app-compatible capabilities.
-The screen brightly and clearly displayed the grill's internal temp (and cooking temp, if the wired probe was in use) and the proprietary app was intuitive.
+What we liked: With a digital control panel and app-compatible capabilities, this is our smart grill recommendation.
+The screen brightly and clearly displayed the grill's internal temperature (and cooking temperature, if the wired probe was in use), and the proprietary app was intuitive.
 Everything we grilled turned out great, with distinctive grill marks and great browning.

 What we didn't like: Its built-in thermometer isn't the most accurate, but this is common for almost any grill, and why we recommend investing in a separate thermometer anyway.